ysqi/EIPs/EIPS-zh-CN/eip-55.md

 In English, convert the address to hex, but if the `i`th digit is a letter (ie. it's one of `abcdef`) print it in uppercase if the `4*i`th bit of the hash of the lowercase hexadecimal address is 1 otherwise print it in lowercase.

-# 基本原理
+# Rationale

 Benefits:
 - Backwards compatible with many hex parsers that accept mixed case, allowing it to be easily introduced over time
 - Keeps the length at 40 characters
 - On average there will be 15 check bits per address, and the net probability that a randomly generated address if mistyped will accidentally pass a check is 0.0247%.
 This is a ~50x improvement over ICAP, but not as good as a 4-byte check code.
-This is a ~50x improvement over ICAP, but not as good as a 4-byte check code.
-This is a ~50x improvement over ICAP, but not as good as a 4-byte check code.

-# 实现
+# Implementation

 In javascript: